Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Related Work

-\myparagraph{Goal-oriented models} are learned through optimizing an objective with respect to subgoals. \textit{Hindsight Experience Replay} \cite{HindsightEReplay2017} optimizes sample efficiency by reusing unsuccessful trajectories, recasting them as successful ones with respect to different goals.
-In \cite{chebotar_actionable_2021}, ``\textit{Actionable Models}'' are learned by choosing different states in trajectories as subgoals through hindsight replay.
-In Reinforcement Learning (RL), successor states provide a well founded framework for goal dependent value functions \cite{SuccessorStatesBlier2021}.
-Subgoals have also recently been integrated into the MDP-option framework~\cite{SubGoals2022}.
+\myparagraph{Goal-oriented models} are learned through optimizing an objective with respect to subgoals. \textit{Hindsight Experience Replay} \citep{HindsightEReplay2017} optimizes sample efficiency by reusing unsuccessful trajectories, recasting them as successful ones wrt. different goals. \citet{chebotar_actionable_2021} learn ``\textit{Actionable Models}'' by choosing different states in trajectories as subgoals through hindsight replay.
+In Reinforcement Learning (RL), successor states provide a well founded framework for goal dependent value functions \citep{SuccessorStatesBlier2021}.
+Subgoals have also recently been integrated into the MDP-option framework~\citep{SubGoals2022}.
 Similarly, subgoals play a major part in our work.